mui/material-ui/docs/src/pages/customization/themes.md

 ## Accessing the theme in a component

 You might need to access the theme variables inside your React components.
-Let's say you want to display the value of the primary color, you can use the `withTheme()` Higher-order Component to do so.
+Let's say you want to display the value of the primary color, you can use the `withTheme()` higher-order component to do so.
 Here is an example:

 {{"demo": "pages/customization/WithTheme.js"}}